Market Volatility

 - Long-term bucket (10+ years): Higher growth potential assets.

-- Principal Protection Allocation: Allocate a portion of assets to principal-protected solutions, providing security while offering limited growth opportunities.
+- Principal Protection Allocation: Allocate a portion of assets to principal-protected solutions, providing a level of protection, while offering limited growth opportunities.

 Annuity Solutions for Market Volatility